-Considerations other than class of drug:
+Considerations other than the class of drug:

 Prison sentences and/or fines for drug possession will also vary with the amount of drug in possession.
-Those for larger quantities of drug will be correspondingly higher.
-A canny lawyer representing you on a charge of possession of a controlled substance Houston would want to know whether or not the amount of drug is accurately measured and documented.
+Those for larger quantities of a drug will be correspondingly higher.
+A canny lawyer representing you on a charge of possession of a controlled substance Houston would want to know whether or not the amount of drug is accurately measured and documented

 The purpose for which the substance was used is sometimes taken into account when sentencing someone for possession of controlled substances in Houston.
 Manufacturing, delivering and possession with intent to distribute carry higher sentences than simple possession.
 Good criminal attorneys might find a way to challenge the prosecution’s case on this point.

-Another factor that contributes to the severity of a sentence for drug crime is whether the offense was committed at the same time as a different type of violation, such as conspiracy, theft or assault.
+Another factor that contributes to the severity of a sentence for a drug crime is whether the offense was committed at the same time as a different type of violation, such as conspiracy, theft or assault.
 Drug crimes are penalized more severely if they are related to a serious felony involving violence, for example.
-If you are charged for a combination of crimes, your lawyer would carefully scrutinize the prosecutor’s case on these counts and look for possible ways of challenging it.
+If you are charged with a combination of crimes, your lawyer would carefully scrutinize the prosecutor’s case on these counts and look for possible ways of challenging it.

 Whether your Houston criminal defense attorney is a public defender or in private practice, there are certain common tasks he would consider performing, in order to increase the odds that you receive the justice to which you are entitled.
 These include: